 2.1 Peer review policy

-The International Journal of Community and Social Development operates a strictly double blind peer review process in which the reviewer’s name is withheld from the author and the author’s name from the reviewer.
+The International Journal of Community and Social Development operates a strictly double anonymize peer review process in which the reviewer’s name is withheld from the author and the author’s name from the reviewer.
 The reviewer may at their own discretion opt to reveal their name to the author in their review but our standard policy practice is for both identities to remain concealed.

 The International Journal of Community and Social Development is committed to delivering high quality, fast peer-review for your paper, and as such has partnered with Publons.
 Publons is a third party service that seeks to track, verify and give credit for peer review.
 Reviewers for [Journal] can opt in to Publons in order to claim their reviews or have them automatically verified and added to their reviewer profile.
 Reviewers claiming credit for their review will be associated with the relevant journal, but the article name, reviewer’s decision and the content of their review is not published on the site.
 For more information visit the Publons website.